-In June 2019, we launched 5G mobile telecommunication services in certain Romanian cities based on our existing 3,700 MHz license.
-We are waiting for the Romanian authorities to launch a tender for additional frequency blocks/bandwidth that would enable further development of the service.
+In June 2019, we have launched 5G mobile telecommunication services in certain important Romanian cities based on our existing 3.5 Ghz license.
+We are waiting for the Romanian authorities to launch an additional tender for supplementary frequency blocks/bandwidths that would enable further development of the service.

-In order to minimize the potential for a system failure in our mobile telecommunication network, we have agreements in place with certain of our suppliers for technical support to help ensure continuous operation of the network.
+In order to minimize the potential for a system failure in our mobile telecommunication network, we have agreements in place with our suppliers for technical support to help ensure continuous operation of the network.